 Teamup Calendar also supports notifications by email.
 The Slack integration makes it possible for you to receive pop-up alerts on desktop or mobile devices via Slack.

-Setting up the integration
+How to set up the Slack integration

-Step 3: Authorize Teamup to post on Slack
+Part 2: Authorize Teamup to post on Slack

 - When done, click the Save button.

-Please note changes of past events will only trigger notifications if the calendar is on a Premium plan.
+Note that changes of past events will only trigger notifications if the calendar is on a Premium plan.

 - You no longer need a Slack integration for any group channels.

-- You have accidentally setup duplicate integrations and want to remove one or more.
+- You have accidentally set up duplicate integrations and want to remove one or more.

 - From your Slack app, go to the app directory and delete the integration with Teamup Calendar.